openebs/openebs/k8s/demo/galera-xtradb-cluster/deployments/README.md

 Bye
 ```

-- Verify the multi-master capability of the cluster, by writing some additional tables into the db from any node other than node1
+- Verify the multi-master capability of the cluster, by writing some additional tables into the db from any node other than
-(for example, node3).
+node1, for example, node3.

 ```
 test@Master:~/galera-deployment$ kubectl exec -it pxc-node3-82203929-mh5p9 /bin/bash